Deeakpant9759/car-sales-analysis-sql-dashboard/README.md

 ## ⚡ How to Run
 1️⃣ Run the SQL scripts to clean and process the data in SQL Server.
-2️⃣ Open the dashboard file (`.twbx` for Tableau or `.pbix` for Power BI) to explore the visualizations.
+2️⃣ Open the dashboard file (`.twbx` for Tableau ) to explore the visualizations.

 ---